deepuzz11/TerraSense/README.md

       ├── Forest Cover/
       └── Mountains/
    ```
-2. Training: To start training the model, run: ` python main.py`
+2. **Training**: To start training the model, run: ` python main.py`
-   This will begin the training process on your local machine (CPU), print training and validation loss/accuracy per epoch, and save the final trained model as terrain_model.pth.
+   This will begin the training process on your local machine (CPU), print training and validation loss/accuracy per epoch, and save the final trained model as **terrain_model.pth**.
 3. **Testing**: After training, you can use the trained model to make predictions on new images .

 ## Training Details